lavasurfing/LangChain-js-applications-and-examples/langchain course.md

 ### Problem : Whenever we as the llm to list points based on chat history it cannot do it beacuse it doesn't have any chat history

 - The idea is to use an history variable and the use of repeated prompt with question asked by the user

+## Shipping as Web API